The Story of Fel and Wes

 YouTube and Travel Vlogging

 This brings us to December of 2015 when we were headed to Mexico on a 6 month journey from Cabo all the way to Cancun.
 Somewhere in the middle of our time in Mexico, we spontaneously picked up our camera and filmed a video of us eating Mexican street food in Guanajuato.
-We cringe at the thought of watching our old videos but I’m glad we started when we did.
-To this day, the colourful city of Guanajuato holds a special place in our hearts because it’s where we started our travel vlogging journey and developed a passion for capturing our travels through video.
-Since then, our YouTube channel has grown to nearly 10,000 subscribers and we’ve somehow built this community of amazing people that we can call our friends.
+We cringe at the thought of watching our old videos but I'm glad we started when we did.
+To this day, the colourful city of Guanajuato holds a special place in our hearts because it's where we started our travel vlogging journey and developed a passion for capturing our travels through video.
+Since then, our YouTube channel has grown to over 10,000 subscribers and we've somehow built this global community of amazing people that we can call our friends.

 Through editing those little travel videos, Wes developed an interest in videography and has taught himself everything he knows about video.
 He made a point to practice a new skill every day and is now freelancing and getting paid to do something he enjoys.
 It's inspiring really, to watch someone develop a passion for something and excel in it.
 He went from editing in iMovie to Final Cut Pro X to Premiere Pro which is what he uses to edit our videos now.
 He has edited over 100 travel vlogs on our channel and countless other videos for clients.
 For anyone looking to get into video (or develop a similar skill for working remotely), I hope his journey inspires you to give it a try.
 You don't need to go to film school or have fancy equipment to get started.
 If you're eager and willing to learn, you'll find everything you need online.
 I often say, "where there's a Wes there's a way" and his determination still motivates me every day.